Patria Group's objective is to be recognized as an ethical operator in the industry, which requires the following:

 Patria Board of Directors and Audit Committee is ultimately responsible for the oversight of the company's anti-bribery and anti-corruption programme and regularly reviews reports on the programme's performance, along with the results of internal and external audits, and ensuring that required changes and corrective actions are made.

 Patria's anti-bribery and corruption activities are led by the Chief Legal Officer (CLO) who reports to the President & CEO.
 CLO report regularly to the Board of Directors and Audit Committee on issues related to anti-bribery and anti-corruption and Patria Ethics and Compliance program.
-In addition, the main issues regarding the same are reported by the General Counsel & Chief Compliance Officer to the Board of Management of Patria Group.
+In addition, the main issues regarding the same are reported by the CLO to the Board of Management of Patria Group.
 Read more about the management and responsibilities.

 Prevention – raising awareness through clear policies and training to ensure ethical decision making and ethical business conduct.

 - By training for all personnel and critical business partners as well as offering more in-depth training for specialised groups, read more about the training

 Detection – encouraging people to report any concerns or suspected cases of unethical conduct and offering tools to identify potential issues.